 Janet and I discussed what we would serve before, along with the Seafood Newburg, and afterwards to create an unforgettable banquet for guests.
 We especially considered the balancing of colors, tastes and textures to complement the Seafood Newburg, which is a very creamy, filling entree´.

-Melon (very ripe cold cantaloupe pieces) wrapped with Proscuitto Ham is served as an appetizer along with small chilled glasses of Rose´ D´Anjou wine.
+Melon (very ripe cold cantaloupe pieces) wrapped with Prosciutto Ham is served as an appetizer along with small chilled glasses of Rose´ D´Anjou wine.
 Avoid serving crackers or other crunchy snacks so as to keep the guests' appetites piqued.

 Make Ray's Oriental Salad (well in advance) to serve as the first course of the meal.
 Avoid serving bread or crackers as the salad has crushed Ramen noodles and toasted almond slices in it to provide crunch.
 Wait until the guests have completed the salad course before serving the Seafood Newburg.